Hallelujah Picassos

-Hallelujah Picassos are particularly notable for their association with other bands from Supergroove, Urban Disturbance, Love's Ugly Children, Second Child, musician Greg Johnson and The Managers, to Dub Asylum and new punk bands like City Newton Bombers, and also for their association with cult New Zealand figures such as Martin Emond who provided artwork for several of their releases.
+Hallelujah Picassos are particularly notable for their association with other bands from Supergroove, Urban Disturbance, Love's Ugly Children, Second Child, musician Greg Johnson and The Managers, to Dub Asylum and new punk bands including City Newton Bombers, and also for their association with cult New Zealand figures such as Martin Emond who provided artwork for several of their releases.
 In 2002 New Zealand Musician called Hallelujah Picassos "one of this country's seminal reggae/rock fusion outfits."

-In 1991 they were the support act for Screamin Jay Hawkins on his two NZ shows.
-They also played support for Soundgarden, Faith no more, the Violent Femmes, Primus, Beastie Boys, Ice T and Body Count, Asian Dub Foundation, African Head Charge and more.
+In 1991 they were the support act for Screamin' Jay Hawkins on his two NZ shows.
+They also played support for Soundgarden, Faith No More, the Violent Femmes, Primus, Beastie Boys, Ice T and Body Count, Asian Dub Foundation, African Head Charge and more.
 They played at the 1995 Big Day Out, after being overlooked for a slot for the first Big Day Out in NZ the previous year.

 In early 1994 they added a fifth member, Gavin Downie, formerly of Colony.
 After they toured in support of "The Gospel of the DNA Demon" EP in late 1995, Johnnie Pain and Peter McLennan left the band, reportedly for 'spiritual reasons'.
 After recruiting new members, the band officially broke up in 1996 and occasionally reunited to play live gigs, such as Radio 95BFM's 30th Birthday, in 1999.

 Although they had limited commercial success – Rewind was "the only single that ever made a dent in the charts" – the band retains a cult status in the New Zealand music scene among fans who recall their incendiary live shows.
-They were featured in the book "Kiwi Rock", published in 1996 – the entry for them is viewable on their Myspace page.
+They were featured in the book Kiwi Rock, published in 1996.